 One month later in May, there was an expanse of water, all 830,000 gallons of it, pumped from the nearby stream.
 Little did the committee know then what problems this water would create for them at a later date!
 By the end of the summer there were seen the first early signs of visits from deer, geese and of all things a heron.
 So far as everyone thought, there were no fish in the pond, but perhaps that bird knew better.

-Fortunately, ICI seemed to have supplied the solution (if you'll excuse the un-intended pun) in the form of a herbicide controller called "Casoron".
+A personal friend of Ann Adey was a senior ecologist with ICI at the Fernhurst Establishment a Mr.Paul Patton.
+Viewing the problem he kindly agreed to arrange for the spraying of a herbicide "Caseron G" under strict control measures.
 Small areas were treated in April 1989, with, of course, the approval of Thames Water, and with quite pleasing results.

 Hopefully, with the gradual change of flora, a more diverse ecology will be added to the area, making the pond much more a place of interest than it has even been to date.